ISISComputingGroup/ibex_developers_manual/Containerising-the-Archiver-Appliance.md

 Run the msi file, you will need admin access at some point.
 Under testing, an error message was presented: "Rancher Desktop Setup Wizard ended prematurely.
 Your system has not been modified...", but on the second attempt, the installation completed successfully.

+## Creating the Archiver Appliance image
+The image is composed of the EPICS Archiver Appliance, hosted on a minimal Linux platform.
+The definition for this is specified in the `Containerfile` file.
+The repository for the containerised Archiver Appliance development is: [git@github.com:ISISComputingGroup/isis-aa-config.git](git@github.com:ISISComputingGroup/isis-aa-config.git)

+The image can be built either using the `Containerfile` directly:

+`nerdctl build . --tag isis-aa`

+Or it can be built and run using `compose`:

+`nerdctl compose -f aa-compose.yaml up`

+The `compose` route is preferred, as it specifies all the port mappings and host mount points within the YAML file.

+if `nerdctl build' is used, then the container will need to be spun up via the following:
+`nerdctl run -it --rm -v "containerdata:/storage" -p 17665:17665,5064:5064,5065:5065 isis-aa /bin/bash`
+Where:
+* 17665 is the Arvhiver Appliance web interface port.
+* 5065,5064 are the standard EPICS channel access ports (both UDP and TCP).

+**Note** that the local `containerdata` directory is specified as a relative path to the current working directory.
+It is possible to define an absolute path, but this needs further reading and testing to discover how it works.

 ## Observations and present limitations